Komponisten der Gegenwart

-The Komponisten der Gegenwart (KDG) is a music encyclopedia in German language about composers of the 20th and 21st century.
+The Komponisten der Gegenwart (KDG) is a music encyclopedia in the German language about composers of the 20th and 21st century.
 It is a looseleaf service with information on currently about 900 composers.

 Editors

 Hanns-Werner Heister and Walter-Wolfgang Sparrer founded the encyclopaedia Komponisten der Gegenwart (KDG) in 1992 and since then publish it in the publishing house edition text + kritik.
 The loose-leaf work now comprises some 12,250 pages in 10 folders (63rd supplement, January 2018) and is updated and supplemented two to three times a year.
 It is available online for a fee.

 Structure

-In alphabetically order, the articles are divided into biographies and work overviews.
+In alphabetical order, the articles are divided into biographies and work overviews.
 The biograms give an overview of the lives and awards of the composers.
 In the presentation of the works, and particular aesthetics and compositional technique are reflected historically as well as musically-analytically.
 In addition, more than 200 composers are covered in more detail, with lists of works, selected discographies, bibliographies and music charts.